ricardobucho/mockr/README.md

 ## Building for Production

 Make sure your environment variables are set up correctly.
 You can find a list of all the required environment variables in `.env.example`.
-If you don't set `GITHUB_ORGANIZATION`, anyone with a GitHub account will be able to login.
+Current supported oAuth providers are **GitHub** and **Okta**.
+For GitHub, if you don't set `GITHUB_ORGANIZATION`, anyone with a GitHub account will be able to login.
 A simple build script is included on `./bin/builds/rails.sh`.

 ## Development Setup